Medical device registration in Indonesia

-All medical devices, IVDs and household health supply (PKRT) product registrations must be submitted online via the Kemenkes system.
+All new medical devices, IVDs and household health supplies (PKRT) product registrations must be login first through oss.go.id system to get the License ID then submitted online all the requirements via the Kemenkes platform.
 The filing of applications for medical device product registrations shall follow the guidelines stated in Regulation No. 62 of 2017.

 Once the necessary documentation has been uploaded according to the product’s risk class, the registrant has only 7 calendar days to process payment.
 Each distributor license holder has a maximum number of submissions that can be made in any 1 (one) working day:

 - 2 (two) new product registrations applications per working day

 - 5 (five) renewal and/or change notification applications per working day

 Once payment is received, the Indonesian Ministry of Health will start to evaluate the submission.
 Should all documentation meet the requirements, then the Ministry of Health will issue the NIE or Product Approval License otherwise known as the marketing authorization.
 However, the Ministry of Health may consider that the documentation submitted does not meet the requirements and thereby request additional documentation.
 At this stage, the Ministry of Health in Indonesia will evaluate the submission again, and if successful a marketing authorization will be issued or if not, then the submission will be rejected.